Who wants to remain impoverished?

 No more roamin'

-As a struggling young artist, Harry Lauder almost returned to
+As a struggling young artist, Harry Lauder almost returned to his original occupation.
+What was it?

 a. coal miner